vanvalenlab/intro-to-deepcell/pretrained_models/README.md

 ![image](resources/DeepCell_website_predict.png)

 2. This will take you to the image upload interface.
 The default model is `Mesmer`.
 Before submitting your image, make sure you understand [the available models and data formatting requirements](#formatting-data-for-pre-trained-models).
-Upload your image by dragging it into the upload box, or by clicking and then browsing to find your image.
+Upload your image by dragging it into the upload box, or by clicking within the box and then browsing to find your image.
+If you'd like to use our example image, click the 'Download Image' button.

 ![image](resources/DeepCell_website_upload.png)